 The difference between a bridesmaid and maid of honor can be confusing for some people.
 In this comprehensive guide, we will explore the roles and responsibilities of these two important wedding attendants.

-We will also look at how to choose the right person for each role, based on your individual needs and preferences.
+As Designed Dream team, we will also look at how to choose the right person for each role, based on your individual needs and preferences.
 So whether you are getting ready to tie the knot, or are simply curious about the inner workings of a bridal party, read on for all you need to know about bridesmaids and maids of honor!

 So, what is the difference between bridesmaid and maid of honor?